 If you’re going fishing, you need a license.
-Yes, for many years it was not a bother and anyone could fish anywhere with nothing to worry about.
-That is no longer the case.
-Modern times (or taxes) have caught with Belize.
+For many years it was not a bother and anyone could fish anywhere with nothing to worry about.
 The Fisheries Department has a an unofficial go easy on the tourists rule but really, you need a license to fish.
-Even if you’re going to be in a boat with someone who is fishing, but you are not fishing yourself, you still need a license.
-Even if you want to walk out of your hotel and drop a line off the pier, this is fishing from shore, you need a license.

-Even if they eventually eliminate the more silly provisions of the law, you will still need a license for sport fishing.
 Click here to go to the Coastal Zone Management Authority where you can get your fishing license online.
-Or you can check with your Belizean fishing guide who can take care of this pesky requirement to what will be some great sports fishing in Belize.
+Or you can check with your fishing guide who can take care of this requirement.
 The handy guide below sets out in condensed form almost everything you need to know about Belize Sports Fishing.
 You can click on the image for a larger, easy to print out version.